-a) The UE is switched on.
+a) Bring up Cell A and the UE is switched on.

 b) Upon reception of an RRCSetupRequest message from the UE, NG-SS transmits an RRCSetup message to the UE followed by reception of an RRCSetupComplete message from the UE.